Raymondwaimcheng/CW2_BoxViewer/README.md

   The idea is to creating a survival island theme scene, making the island using modeling, adding tree and grass with Procedural generation, moveable camera with keyboard and mouse.

 ## PCG
-  Procedural content generation is use for the terrian generation of the island Different type of biomes is generated with Terrain Values White -> Snow Hill, Yellow -> Beach, Green -> Forest, Blue -> Ocean Biomes is generated with height limit
+* Procedural content generation is use for the terrian generation of the island
+* Different type of biomes is generated with Terrain Values
+* White -> Snow Hill
+* Yellow -> Beach
+* Green -> Forest
+* Blue -> Ocean
+  Biomes is generated with height limit